 We solicit 1-2 page submissions for the workshop, IEEE double-column conference format.
 These papers will go through a separate light-weight review process.
 Accepted papers will be published in the IEEE digital library IEEEXplore and symposium proceedings.
 We also solicit tools and demos for presentation at the conference.

-Austria Trend Hotel Park Royal Palace Vienna
+Radisson Blu Park Royal Palace Hotel, Vienna

 Schlossallee 8, A-1140 Wien (Austria)